Mohamed-Amine-Dogui/github-actions-test/README.md

 ### Generate a SSH public key

+1 - Powershell --> ssh-keygen
+2 - just press enter until you get a key generated (no need to make any input) 3 - Go to C:\Users\mdogui/.ssh --> Copie the content of id_rsa.pub 4 - Go to the Browser --> Github
-ssh-keygen --> generate public key copie C:\Users\mdogui/.ssh --> content of id_rsa.pub in Github setting --> New SSH Key --> paste
+5 - Setting --> SSH and GPC Keys --> New SSH Key
+6 - Paste the content of id_rsa.pub and give a name e.g. "my_laptop"

+---

 ### Start your project